 With this model, it’s valuable to remember that per diem doctors might be some of the most experienced in their field—and your full-time team can learn a great deal from them.
 In the same way, training per diem doctors can be just as valuable for your organization long-term since many locum tenens doctors return to the same assignments year after year.

 Developing everyone on your team, regardless of their contractual status in your organization, will aid your institution in the long run.

-In the high-occupancy hospital staffing model, hospitals rely primarily on their in-house full-time staff for standard occupancy times.
-For times of high occupancy, they reach out to their locum tenens medical staffing partners for staffing assistance.
+In the high-occupancy hospital model, hospitals rely primarily on their in-house full-time for standard occupancy times.
+For times of high occupancy, they reach out to their locum tenens medical partners for assistance.

 In a hybrid model, hospitals maintain pools of promising per diem doctors they develop, while maintaining a larger list of qualified professionals they can call upon in times of need.
 With this developmental model, healthcare facilities can also practice top-of-license methodologies to save facilities money and maintain employee work satisfaction.

-While the hybrid hospital staffing model requires the most planning and orchestration, it helps ensure maximized staffing affordability, long-term staffing professional development, and patient care.
+While the hybrid hospital model requires the most planning and orchestration, it helps ensure maximized affordability, long-term professional development, and patient care.

 Maintaining any hospital model can be a complicated process—and OnCall Solutions is here to help.
 Our locum tenens and moonlighting services ensure that healthcare facilities remain equipped with qualified and committed medical professionals so that patients can continue receiving their best care.

 Learn more about how OnCall Solutions can help your medical facility, no matter the hospital model you choose to employ.
 Reach out to us to learn more today.